-We know that healthy choices are easier to make when our personal decisions are supported by politicians with the insight to develop healthy public policies.
-So since our earliest days, as the Ulster Cancer Foundation, we have worked with politicians and decision makers to develop legislation that helps us look after our own health.
+We know that healthy choices are easier to make when supported by politicians with the insight to develop healthy public policies.
+Since our earliest days we have worked with politicians and decision makers to develop legislation that helps us look after our own health.

 It is vital that our politicians make effective decisions about cancer treatment and new policies targeted at the prevention of cancer.
-To support them we provide the secretariat to the NI Assembly All Party Group on Cancer which is a forum to discuss cancer and its impact in Northern Ireland.
+The All Party MLA Group on Cancer (APGC) meets to hear important information on areas of significance in relation to cancer and its effect on our local population.

 - APGC Report (2014)